-Showers are available to campers between the hours of 7:30 AM and 9:00 PM.
-Adults and Scouts must shower separately.
-It is preferable for adults to shower during program hours.
-The shower house will be closed during campfires.
-Wear bathing suits in group shower please!
-Block showers are for youth, individual showers are for adults.
+Block showers are available to campers between the hours of 7:30 AM and 9:00 PM.
+No adult may use the block youth showers!
+Private showers are available for adults at the shower house.
 Appropriate clothing and footwear should be worn to and from the shower house.
-Please have at least one leader accompany a group of scouts to the shower house.
-Shower house will be closed for cleaning from 12:00 noon to 1:30 PM daily.
+Please have at least one troop leader (boy or adult) accompany a group of scouts to the shower house.
+Shower house will be closed for cleaning daily, TBA